nvfp/mykit/docs/tree/7 - Changelog.md

         - Added `.fileops.simple.remove_all_specific_files_in`
         - Added `lock_version` to `mykit/__init__.py`
         - Added `cli_parser/` and `readable/` modules
+    - Note, there are so many additions and adjustments for this update.
+And some of them I may forget to put here.

 - 9.3.0 (Aug 19, 2023):
     - Added `.kit.fileops.json_list_db_manager`, `.kit.fileops.simple`; along with their tests.